Matrix-product state approach to the generalized nuclear pairing Hamiltonian: Applying DMRG to the nuclear pairing Hamiltonian

 The quantity that characterizes the entanglement of this bipartition is the entanglement entropy

 which is granted as a byproduct in the DMRG algorithm.
-The bond dimension required to represent the state scales exponentially with the entropy, $\chi\sim\max\left[\exp\lr{S_{AB}}\right]$.
-The crucial question is thus how $S_{AB} $ scales with the number of particles.
-For gapped one-dimensional models with short-range interactions, the so-called area law guarantees that $S_{AB}$ stays constant~\cite{Eisert_2010}, so that the numerical effort grows only linearly.
+The crucial question is thus how $S_{A|B} $ scales with the number of particles.
+For gapped 1D models with short-range interactions, the so-called area law guarantees that $S_{A|B}$ stays constant~\cite{Eisert_2010}, so that the numerical effort grows only linearly.

 The nuclear pairing problem features long-range interactions, and the existence of an area law is not guaranteed.
 Even though the system is finite, the amount of entanglement (and thus $\chi$) might still be prohibitively large.
-However, we in fact find that the ground state does indeed have a very low entanglement and can be represented by a rather small $\chi \sim 10^2$ to nearly machine precision.
-The reason is simply that the deep $j$-shells in the left part of the chain are almost completely filled, forming a weakly entangled near-product state, while the right part of the chain is mostly empty, with only few excitations across a softened Fermi edge that contribute to the entanglement.
-This will be demonstrated explicitly in Sec.~\ref{sec:Pb}.
+However, we find that the ground state has very low entanglement and can be represented by a rather small $\chi \sim 10^2$ to nearly machine precision.
+The reason is that we are in the weak-coupling regime and the deep $j$-shells in the left part of the chain are almost completely filled, forming a weakly entangled near-product state, while the right part of the chain is mostly empty, with only few excitations across a softened Fermi edge that contribute to the entanglement.
+This will be demonstrated explicitly in Section~\ref{sec:Pb}.

 Finally, we emphasize that the DMRG approach does not neglect any diagrams and does not rely on particle-hole excitation cutoffs as, e.g., in the configuration interaction approach~\cite{ComputationalNuclear2017}.
-If a good MPS representation of the ground state can be found, the result is numerically exact.
+If a good MPS representation of the ground state can be found, the result becomes numerically exact.